AAnzel/Pop_OS_custom_theme/README.md

-# Bash script for modifying official Pop-OS GTK/Gnome Shell theme
+# Bash script for modifying official Pop\_OS GTK/Gnome Shell theme

 ## Author:
 * Aleksandar Anžel

 ### About:
-* This script changes orange and blue/teal accent colours with red accent colour.
+* This script changes orange and blue/teal accent colors with red accent color.
 This is done both for GTK and SHELL Pop-OS theme (light and dark variant).
 * Also, script makes Play font a default font for the Gnome Shell.
 Therefore, you should download and install Play font before executing script.
 Play font download link: https://fonts.google.com/specimen/Play?selection.family=Play .

 ### Running: